Bill-Gray/PDCursesMod/docs/MANUAL.md

    ceiling_panel() returns a pointer to the top panel in the deck.

-   panel_hidden() returns OK if pan is hidden and ERR if it is not.
+   panel_hidden() returns TRUE if pan is hidden, FALSE if not and ERR if pan is NULL.

    panel_userptr() - Each panel has a user pointer available for maintaining relevant information.
 This function returns a pointer to